H3xKatana/DuneOS/blogpost.md

 Ready to try Dune OS?
 Here’s how you can get started:

-1. **Download the ISO**: You can get the latest version of Dune OS from our school server [or insert link].
+1. **Download the ISO**: You can get the latest version of Dune OS from here [Dune os iso](https://drive.google.com/drive/folders/1_zsP1eXjTQZbHpIxg45RFBib5f6w9OcG?usp=sharing) .
 2. **Install**: Follow the instructions on the welcome screen to complete the installation.
 3. **Learn and Explore**: Check out our getting started guides, tutorials, and other resources to help you get the most out of Dune OS.